Test the Water Year 6 sailing

 Since 2014, 4,880 Year 6 students have taken part in the Test the Water programme and this academic year (2019) 1,290 children will have the opportunity to take part in a half-day session from 44 Island Primary Schools.

-We are also working hard to ensure free or subsidised follow-on opportunities are available for interested students, through programmes such as Polly’s Challenge and after-school clubs.
+We are working hard to ensure free or subsidised follow-on opportunities are available for interested students, through programmes such as Polly’s Challenge and after-school clubs.

 “I see every day the impact of this (child poverty and deprivation) and how it can result in low confidence, low self- worth, low mood and low aspirations.
 Many of our children miss out on life’s opportunities and the experiences that many other children enjoy because of cost and mindset.”